Stephen Fleming [cv]

 max.rollwage.16 [at] ucl.ac.uk

 Max graduated with a Diploma in Psychology from Philipps-University Marburg.
 In parallel, he was working as research assistant at the German Primate Center and European Neuroscience Institute in Göttingen, for Igor Kagan, Arezoo Pooresmaeili and Melanie Wilke.
 Generally, he is interested in the process of decision making, individual choice-differences and especially in the metacognitive evaluation of previous decisions.
-Max is carrying out a PhD in the MetaLab funded by the Max Planck-UCL Computational Psychiatry Centre, and supervised by Steve Fleming and Ray Dolan.
+Max is carrying out a PhD in the MetaLab funded by the Max Planck-UCL Computational Psychiatry Centre, and supervised by Steve and Prof. Ray Dolan.
 He plans to investigate the link between metacognition, confidence and political beliefs.

 shaima.alsuwaidi.16 [at] ucl.ac.uk